Sadly, many vegan bags are just made of nasty materials. Luckily, some eco friendly vegan handbag brands DO exist!

 All Avani bags contain only 100% recyclable or natural materials that are dyed with plant based colours.
 Each accessory is crafted by skilled indigenous Thai artisans using techniques handed down over generations, and the brand prides itself on donating part of their profits back into their workers’ communities to help improve their standard of living.

-Made from: Leaves Prices from: Around $69
+Made from: Actual leaves and flowers!
+Prices from: Around $69

 From pineapples to handbags!
 Maniwala uses Piñatex – a durable vegan leather alternative made from pineapple bush leaves – to create their luxurious, timeless and practical bags.
 And the best part?
 Unlike most other brands that use Pinatex, they make their accessories without any added plasticisers whatsoever!
 The result is a more organic fabric that resembles ‘rawhide’ a bit.